top of page

 Suggested hiking

-The Frisia Coast Trail, in its wisdom, determined what the route must have been.
+The Frisia Coast Trail, in its infinite wisdom, determined what the daily route of Walfrid between Bedum and Groningen must have been.
 It follows the Wolddijk 'Wold dike'.
 One way is 14.8 klicks, from church to church.
 Up to you if you go barefoot.
 Below the Walk of Walfrid:

 Furthermore, each year, in the first half of the month September, you can sign up for the Walfridus pilgrimage.
-You can choose between distances varying from an easy 5 kilometres to a strenuous 40 kilometers.
+You can choose between distances varying from an easy 5 kilometers to a strenuous 40 kilometers.
 All are circular walks in the area of Bedum in the province of Groningen.
-Check the website of Walfridus Voettocht for more details.
+Check the website of Walfridus Voettocht 'Walfrid pedestrian trail' for more details.

-Note 5 - A famous citizen of Bedum was artist Riekele Prins (1905-1954).
-He was born at Kollumerzwaag in the province of Friesland, but they moved that same year to Bedum.
-In 1945, Riekele moves to the town of Groningen.
-In 1950 he joins the artists circle De Ploeg.
-Riekele is especially known as etcher and printmaker.
+Note 5 – A famous citizen of Bedum was artist Riekele Prins (1905-1954).
+He was born in the village of Kollumerzwaag in the province of Friesland, but moved that same year to Bedum.
+In 1945, Riekele moved to the town of Groningen.
+Five years later, in 1950, he joined the artists' circle De Ploeg.
+Riekele is especially known as an etcher and printmaker.

 Suggested music